fosslife/devtools-x/README.md

 ## FAQ

 #### Whats up with the bad looking UI

-It was even worse.
-I am not a UI developer, I understand react, not colors. feel free to contribute
+It was even worse before.
+I am not a UI developer, I understand react but not colors. feel free to contribute

 #### Do I need to know rust to get started?